menonvarun/taf/pages/locator_in_taf.md

 #Locators Management

 TAF mixes the Page Object Factory with the industry common practise.
-It has extended the Page Object Factory of selenium to allow users a feature to provide a locator key instead of the actual locator(WebElement selector) while using the different annotations provided by the Selenium Page Object Factory implmentation.
+It has extended the Page Object Factory of selenium to allow users a feature to provide a locator key instead of the actual locator (WebElement selector) while using the different annotations provided by the Selenium Page Object Factory implementation.
 Users can initialize the said class using the extended _**CustomPageFactory**_ class of TAF by providing the file containing the said key and its respective selector as a method argument.
 TAF fetches this locator at runtime from the said file based on the key provided to Page factory annotations.